 If you know your offset smokers it should be no surprise to you that we’ve featured a reverse flow smoker amongst our top 5.
 (If you don’t know much about reverse flow smokers, don’t worry, we talk about them in our Frequently Asked Questions section.)

-This particular reverse flow smoker uses a series of 4 baffles, which help to guide the heat and smoke along the main cooking chamber, for consistent even heating and mouthwateringly smokey flavor.
+This particular reverse flow smoker uses a series of 4 baffles, which help to guide the heat and smoke along the main cooking space, for a consistent even heat and a mouthwatering smoky flavor.

 You don’t have to use it as a reverse flow smoker if you’re nervous about using it that way at first.
 The optional smokestack locations mean you can switch between reverse flow smoking and traditional offset smoking as you please.
 If you don’t feel you need the baffles you can just remove them.

-It features a big cooking chamber, with 751 square inches of cooking surface, along with an extra 309 square inches of cooking surface within the firebox chamber if you so wished to use it.
+It features a large cooking surface area, with 751 square inches of cooking surface, along with an extra 309 square inches of cooking surface within the firebox chamber if you so wished to use it.

 It’s made from high-temperature, heavy-gauge steel and the wire grates are porcelain coated.
 We were really impressed with the build quality - more on that in our FAQ section.